 Also, I’d argue that someone who actively works on quantifying their existence should be better able to survive an illness or disease diagnosis.

 As you know, there are many researchers and labs working on treating age-related diseases, and the focus is shifting from a single disease focus to tackling the underlying aging processes that cause them to delay or prevent disease onset.
 Are you excited about this change in approach some researchers are making?

 Definitely early intervention is the best way to go, and this is central to my approach.
 By tracking my blood regularly, I should be able to catch a metabolic change before it becomes pathological.
 For example, the reference range for the liver enzyme AST is < 40 U/L. If my liver enzymes are 15 when I’m 15, 20 when I’m 20, 25 when I’m 25, 30 when I’m 30, and 35 when I’m 35, I’m still within the reference range, but, my values have more than doubled!

-Ideally, when I was 15 I would have done the testing to figure out how to optimize these values so that they don’t change with time, as higher values are indicative or worse liver health.
-Unfortunately, most don’t try to intervene until they’re too high or too low for the reference range, and then it can be too late.
+Ideally, when I was 15, I would have done the testing to figure out how to optimize these values so that they don’t change with time, as higher values are indicative or worse liver health.
+Unfortunately, most people don’t try to intervene until they’re too high or too low for the reference range, and then it can be too late.

-Some researchers suggest we have a ~120 year limit to our lifespan and that is the best we can do.
-However, an increasing number of academics believe we could push beyond this using interventions that target the aging processes.
+Some researchers suggest that we have a ~120 year limit to our lifespan and that is the best we can do.
+However, an increasing number of academics believe that we could push beyond this using interventions that target the aging processes.
 Do you believe science will allow us to push beyond what appears to be our current limitations?

-You wrote a book all about the influence of microbial burden on the aging process, are you planning another book in the future?
+You wrote a book all about the influence of microbial burden on the aging process; are you planning another book in the future?

 Definitely!
 I’m gathering the data that shows a role for microbial burden on all of the hallmarks of aging.